ibm-cloud-docs/devsecops/devsecops-ci-pipeline.md

 * Provide an already running SonarQube instance name, URL, and credentials by adding the SonarQube tool to your toolchain.
 The static-scan task runs a scan on the specified repos.

+* If you don't have your own SonarQube instance, the pipeline creates a SonarQube instance during the pipeline run.
+You can access this instance after the static-scan stage successfully runs.

 * Add your own static scan code to the static-scan custom stage in your `.pipeline-config.yaml` file for a custom implementation.

+### Adding SonarQube scan to your pipelines
+{: #devsecops-ci-pipeline-sonarqube-info}

+For more information about integrating SonarQube with the continuous integration pipeline, see the [Configuring SonarQube](/docs/devsecops?topic=ContinuousDelivery-sonarqube) section.

 ## Scans and checks in compliance checks
 {: #devsecops-ci-pipeline-compliancechecks}